-Described as a “crucial piece of infrastructure”, the 5.7km bypass will join the A534 Sandbach Road (to the west of Congleton) with the A536 Macclesfield Road (to the north of the town).
+The 5.7km bypass joins the A534 Sandbach Road (to the west of Congleton) with the A536 Macclesfield Road (to the north of the town).

 Our five-phased, sequenced programme of works, which was split into five mainline zones in order to meet the agreed sectional completion dates, began in February 2018.
 The overall scheme officially opened in April 2021.
 During rush hour, traffic journeys across Congleton are now expected to take circa six minutes less than the current rate.
 Air quality assessments also indicate that there will be substantial improvements throughout the town centre.

 For a project of this size and complexity, our programme progress from inception to completion was described by Cheshire East Council as 'nothing short of astonishing'.

 The team's pursuit of innovation, exemplified in our solution to alter the design of the bridge crossing the River Dane, was also singled out for praise by the council.
 In summary, we converted a three-span proposal into a two-span 87m structure.
 This led to the removal of the twin risks of working in the river and excavating in poor ground conditions.
 We also optioneered the complex foundation design for the highly skewed Giantswood Lane Bridge, achieving an optimum solution that incorporated a semi-integral bridge with 900mm diameter bored piles - a meaningful change that was cost neutral.

 Equally, this project features a range of value engineering earthwork solutions.
 Notably, in rationalising embankments with vertical alignment checks, we achieved a £0.5m saving through the reduction of earthworks by approximately 10% (40,000m3).